ABOUT THE TECHNOLOGY

 STRENGTH AND ENDURANCE

 The ability to accommodate different technologies and adapt to local needs gives the opportunity to take full use of the infrastructure which makes Ocean Power Parks both environmentally and financially sustainable.
-The platforms provides space for additional technologies that can range from sustainable mariculture and hydrogen production, to CO2 capturing.
+The platforms provides space for additional technologies that can range from sustainable mariculture to hydrogen production.
 Relative unlimited access to power and base on the open ocean makes the platforms ideal for future development of technologies that use the ocean as its source.

 The harsh conditions out at sea have challenged the industry for decades.
 Wear and tear from repeated forces, kinetic wave energy, biofoul, tilting issues, high maintenance costs and more.
-Ocean Power Parks have met the challenges and answers them with simple and efficient solutions that builds on our founders 25 years of construction engineering experience, working with strength and endurance integrity .
+Ocean Power Parks have met the challenges and answers them with simple and efficient solutions that build on our founders 15 years of experimentation and development.

-The stable supply of energy from renewables is a guarantee for the future development of societies worldwide.
-Ocean Power Parks mainly uses existing technological solutions and industrial standards.
-With an effective and sustainable maintenance plan in place, the platforms/energy supply can be guaranteed for decades.
+The supply of energy from renewables is a guarantee for the future development of societies worldwide.
+With an innovative and effective solution, and a sustainable maintenance plan in place, the platforms/energy supply can be guaranteed for decades.

 The switch towards a fossil fuel-free future is closely linked to the on-demand stabilization of the energy grid in times of volatile power sources and sinks.
 OPP integrates environmentally friendly technologies for the large-scale storage of energy in the form of hydrogen.
-Also, offshore power plants, which convert wind, sun and wave energy into electrical energy, have higher capacity factors compared to onshore wind and solar farms. and can provide a stronger and more stable stream of power during high-consumption periods.
+Also, offshore wave energy have higher capacity factors compared to onshore wind and is more cost efficient compared with offshore wind power.
+Offshore power can produce hydrogen during low consumption periods.

 Downstream energy and technology paths have been an integral part from the start.
 In terms of sector coupling, the power-to-gas/gas-to-power paths are just as much a part of this as the development of innovative H2 drive technologies.
 These innovative powertrain technologies are therefore e.g. a part of a decarbonisation concept for the local public transportation.